 Although his name has been lost to history except in the circles of architectural historians, Kaufmann’s stamp is all over Southern California.
 Greystone is far from his crowning achievement.
-GORDON B. KAUFMANN includes a detailed career biography that chronicles numerous residential projects Kaufmann designed, including homes for many legendary L.A.-centric families, with names like Chandler, Adamson, Getz, Hampshur-Jones, and Janss, to name a few.
+GORDON B. KAUFMANN includes a detailed career biography that chronicles numerous residential projects Kaufmann designed, including homes for many legendary Los Angeles families, with names like Chandler, Adamson, Getz, Hampshur-Jones, and Janss, to name a few.
 In addition, Kaufmann designed Hoover Dam, the Los Angeles Times Building, Caltech’s Atheneum, Santa Anita Park, and other important Southern California landmarks.

 The period from 1920 to 1940 was an era of incredible homes, homes that defined Los Angeles as a city whose architectural heritage was in the making.
 The very best building materials were available—none had yet been shipped away from the country to meet the needs of the World War effort.
 “Artisans were still crafting the best details from those remarkable materials; redwood two-by-fours, still measured two-inches by four-inches,” notes co-author/historian/realtor Bret Parsons.
 “These were the homes that made architectural history, yet few were properly documented.”

 Co-author and renowned architect Marc Appleton of Appleton Partners notes of Kaufmann, “His great homes needed to be memorialized, since one-by-one they are disappearing.
 The masterpieces of the era must be documented—so that’s the purpose of the series Master Architects of Southern California 1920-1940.”
-The authors’ premiere volume includes numerous of-the-era photographs that document the exteriors and interiors, as well as a list of previous owners (the current owners’ names are withheld for privacy concerns).
+The authors’ premiere volume includes numerous of-the-era photographs that document the exteriors and interiors, as well as lists of previous owners (the current owners’ names are withheld for privacy concerns).

-Parsons, who is director of the architectural division at Coldwell Banker Residential Brokerage in Beverly Hills, notes, “A Kaufmann home in Hancock Park recently sold for more than $15 million, and was only on the market a few short days.
+Parsons, who is director of the architectural division at Coldwell Banker Residential Brokerage in Beverly Hills, notes, “A Kaufmann home in Hancock Park recently sold for more than $15 million, and was only on the market a few days.
 Buyers have always been willing to pay a premium for the old-world craftsmanship and charm of a Gordon B. Kaufmann design.”

 - 208 pages